lukibahr/lukibahr/README.md

 Hi, I'm Lukas, cloud-platform engineer from Germany and a cloud-native enthusiast.

-🔭 **I’m currently refactoring:** my home with my girlfriend and working with advanced Kubernetes stuff, too. 🚀
+🔭 **I’m currently refactoring** my home with my girlfriend and working with advanced Kubernetes stuff, too. 🚀

 Work for passion.
 Live for family.